bcharlier/HMMA238/README.md

 # Prerequisite

-Student are expected to know basic notions of probabilities, optimization, linear algebra and statistics.
+Students are expected to know basic notions of probabilities, optimization, linear algebra and statistics.

 # Course description
-This course focuses on using coding practices (the language used being Python, but some element of bash and git will also be useful) for professional coding practices.
+This course focuses on discovering good coding practices (the language used being Python, but some element of bash and git will also be useful) for professional coding.
-A special focus on data processing and visualization will be enforced.
+A special focus on data processing and visualization will be at the heart of the course.
-We will focus on mostly on basic programming concepts, as well as discovering the Python scientific libraries, including ```numpy, scipy, pandas, matplotlib, seaborn```.
+We will mostly focus on basic programming concepts, as well as on discovering the Python scientific libraries, including ```numpy, scipy, pandas, matplotlib, seaborn```.
 Beyond Pandas skills, we will also introduce modern practices for coders : (unitary) tests, version control, documentation generation, etc.